 $400 dollars might not seem like a lot, especially due to you needing to get so many different components to build a PC and yes, this isn’t going to be able to run any new games on ultra, but that doesn’t mean you can’t make a decent PC on this budget, especially since as 2016 ushers in, parts begin to drop in price making a computer that would’ve been $500+ a few months ago around $400.

-With this build, you will be able to play most games on high settings and get over 30 frames per second, but you will probably struggle with new graphically demanding titles on the market such as Fallout 4 or The Witcher 3 to which you will most likely be on medium settings.
+With this build, you will be able to play most games on ultra settings and get over 30 frames per second, but you will probably struggle with new graphically demanding titles on the market such as Fallout 4 or The Witcher 3 to which you will most likely be on high to medium settings.

 I would recommend this build for someone who wants to get into PC gaming, but isn’t very serious about it and mostly plays indie titles or less graphically demanding games such as Skyrim, or MMO’s.